 How do I get started in ABSE classes?

 These are the steps in our program:

-The ABSE/GED program at the Main Campus and Downtown Campus charges a LCC Transportation fee of $27.
-This will allow students at these 2 locations to obtain a free LTD Bus Pass.
-All other ABSE/GED sites will remain free of charge and students will not be eligible for a free or discounted bus pass.
+The ABSE/GED program at the Main Campus and Mary Spilde Downtown Center charges a LCC transportation fee of $27 per term.
+This will allow students at these 2 locations to obtain a LTD Bus Pass for no additional charge.
+All other ABSE/GED sites will remain free of charge to the student but students at these sites will not be eligible for a free or discounted LTD bus pass.